raynardzxc/cdt-1d/README.md

 Additionally, just like how it becomes increasingly harder to maintain a healthy diet, the game also becomes harder as the snake consumes more vegetables.
 Walls will be spawned everytime the snake eats a vegetable and it will be game over once the snake collides with a wall.

+Children in particular love to play games, thus inculcating good eating habits via game is an effective way to do so.
+Furthermore, young children in particular are especially impressionable, thus making it easier to sow the idea of eating one's veggies to grow big and strong.

 This game is also suitable for people of any age group as it can be an enjoyable way to train their reflexes.

 ## Installing Makan-Time: